-The Company uses customer communications, paid media, earned media and program specific outreach to communicate the value of energy efficiency and provide information regarding low-cost and no-cost energy efficiency measures.
-The Company strives to educate customers on the availability of technical assistance, services, and incentives to engage customers in reducing their energy use.
+The Company uses earned media, customer communications, paid media, and program specific media to communicate the value of energy efficiency and provide information regarding lowcost, no-cost energy efficiency measures.
+The Company endeavors to educate customers on the availability of technical assistance, services, and incentives with the overall goal of engaging customers in reducing their energy usage.
+The Company calls this multi-faceted campaign "Wattsmart" and shares a common theme: Rocky Mountain Power wants to help you save money and energy.